 Some of the sounds produced during the planned surveys have the potential to be audible to marine mammals (MacGillivray et al. 2014).
-A geophysical survey contractor(s) has not yet been selected to conduct this work, so the exact equipment to be used is currently unknown.
-However, potential contractors provided representative sound-generating equipment that may be used during the geophysical surveys which is shown in Table 2, Table 3, and Table 4.
+Potential sound-generating equipment that may be used during the geophysical surveys are shown in Table 2, Table 3, and Table 4.

 Only the equipment in Table 2 produces sounds that fall within the range of marine mammal hearing (see Section 6) and have the potential to result in behavioral harassment.
 Although single-beam echosounders and USBL systems (Table 4) produce sounds audible to some marine mammals, they are used for safe vessel navigation and equipment positioning purposes during HRG surveys and are not considered to have the potential to result in take (NMFS 2019 communication regarding Mayflower Letter of Concurrence).
 Equipment shown in Table 3 has operating frequencies that exceed the upper frequency range of marine mammal hearing and thus are not considered when estimating potential takes.